Can DtN and GenEO coarse spaces be sufficiently robust for heterogeneous Helmholtz problems?: Results and Discussion

-We now consider utilising non-uniform subdomains, as provided through the software METIS \cite{Karypis:1998:AFA}.
-In Table~\ref{Table:DtNandH-GenEO_METIS} we compare DtN($k^{4/3}$) and H-GenEO($\frac{1}{2}$) in this situation, again for the homogeneous problem.
-We observe that both methods retain their robustness, providing scalable and nearly $k$-independent iteration counts.
 We note that the coarse space sizes for each method tends to be slightly larger with the more general decompositions used by METIS but otherwise the same trends are seen.
 As such, we conclude that non-uniform decompositions can be well-handled by the spectral coarse spaces employed here.